cloudposse-archives/load-testing/README.md

 To establish a baseline, first we'll load test the website's home page with one concurrent user.

-This will allow us to see the best performing numbers, against which we'd compare more advanced scenarious involving more pages and more concurrent users.
+This will allow us to see the best performing numbers, against which we'd compare more advanced scenarios involving more pages and more concurrent users.

 (see [scenario_01](scenarios/scenario_01.js))